Helmholtz-UFZ/saqc/sphinx-doc/cook_books/DataRegularisation.rst

 We passed the ``freq`` keyword of the intended sampling frequency in terms of a `date alias <https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases>`_ string.
-All of the :doc:`regularisation <function_cats/regularisation>` methods have such a frequency keyword, and it just determines the sampling rate, the resulting regular timeseries will have.
+All of the :doc:`regularisations <../moduleAPIs/Functionsresampling>` methods have such a frequency keyword, and it just determines the sampling rate, the resulting regular timeseries will have.

 Shifting Method